nwtime/ntpwww/content/en/support/vendorlinks.md

 * [Microsemi](https://www.microsemi.com/product-directory/3425-timing-synchronization) - a manufacturer of comprehensive network time synchronization solutions that include dedicated network time servers and the necessary synchronization, management and monitoring software to synchronize time on IT devices such as workstations, servers and routers.

-* [Orolia](https://www.orolia.com/) - a manufacturer of GPS-based time synchronization devices: secure NTP servers, wired, wireless and ethernet display clocks, master clocks for public safety and precise frequency references.
+* [Orolia](https://www.orolia.com/) - a manufacturer of GPS-based time synchronization devices: secure NTP servers, wired, wireless and Ethernet display clocks, master clocks for public safety and precise frequency references.

 * [Oscilloquartz SA](https://www.oscilloquartz.com/) - a manufacturer of network time and frequency solutions as well as [NTP time servers](https://www.oscilloquartz.com/en/products-and-services/ntp-servers) with integrated single or dual GPS receivers to synchronize any networks requiring reliability and security.